 I spent two wonderful summers living in Estes Park, Colorado, and riding the Rockies on a regular basis.
 It was during that period that I realized how unprepared I was for any kind of accident or mishap.
 If my horse and I parted ways on the trail, he had no identification on him.
 I had no medical or emergency information on me, either.
 As a veterinarian, I should have known better!
 I often rode alone with a couple of Border collies.
 As intelligent as those dogs are, they would be of little help when it came to communicating my plight to a would-be rescuer!

 I created the first version of ID MyHorse Emergency Information Tags to fill that void.
 Initially, the tags had only the ID MyHorse logo.
 From the very beginning, the tag has contained card inserts for both horse and rider.

-All of this feedback and accumulating knowledge has led to the creation of the latest version of this critically important safety product.
-Coming in the summer of 2021… A smaller, lighter tag with reflective tape that allows it to be visible in smoke and at night.
-Like its predecessor, it will weave into the mane, where it will stay for an extended period with no maintenance.
+All of this feedback and accumulating knowledge has led to the creation of the latest version (3rd generation) of this critically important safety product.
+We have designed a smaller, lighter tag with reflective tape that allows it to be visible in smoke and at night.
+Like its predecessors, it weaves into the mane, where it will stay for an extended period of time with no maintenance.
 No need to put it on repeatedly or at the last minute due to an advancing fire or storm.

-It will be smaller and easier to attach to a safety vest or belt while remaining clearly visible to Emergency First Responders.
+It is smaller and easier to attach to a safety vest or belt while remaining clearly visible to Emergency First Responders.

 There will no longer be a separate Horse and Rider tag, as both tags will feature the universally recognized Red Cross Emergency symbol.
 All tags will contain information pertaining to both the horse and the rider.